manassaloi/manassaloi.github.io/_posts/2021-03-03-eloquence.markdown

 The same tweets that get Delian likes on Twitter and Chamath followers, the same fights that Rabois gets on, might result in us getting fired.
 Now I frame my thoughts far more carefully, at least in real life, if not on Twitter.

 The same goes for skills.
 Elon does not need to convince anyone now.
 He is successful and rich.
 But if you are not learning negotiations/not getting better with your speaking abilities, you might end up with 30% less salary compared to market.
 So, don't blindly idolize someone and come with counterpoints like "ye bande ne to nahi kiya".
-Remember: Aap wo banda nahi ho.
+Remember: **Aap wo banda nahi ho**.

-My old boss @madhurchadha gave me this advice once: Pehle apna company 100s of millions mein becho, fir jo mann tweet karna.
-I think of that everyday.
+My old boss @madhurchadha gave me this advice once: "Pehle apna company 100s of millions mein becho, fir jo mann tweet karna.
+I think of that everyday".

 Stay up to date with my latest posts/tweets here: [@manas_saloi](http://twitter.com/manas_saloi)